-- Decent range for borrowing amounts: Depending on your credit history, available equity and current DTI, you may be eligible to borrow anywhere from $15,000 to $750,000 (or up to $1 million for California properties).
+- Decent range of borrowing amounts: Depending on your credit history, available equity and current DTI, you may be eligible to borrow anywhere from $15,000 to $750,000 (or up to $1 million for California properties).

 If you’re looking to borrow one lump sum and want predictable monthly payments, you might want to consider U.S. Bank’s fixed-rate home equity loan.
 You can borrow between $15,000 and $750,000 (or up to $1 million in California) depending on your credit history, available equity and current DTI.
 Loan terms can go up to 30 years.

-How to apply
+How to get started

 You can apply for any of the U.S. Bank home equity products online, by phone or at a branch.
-You can also apply through their mobile app.
+You can also apply through the mobile app.
 After an initial review, a U.S. Bank branch officer will contact you for any additional documentation necessary to underwrite your loan.

-How Bankrate Rates US Bank
+How Bankrate rates U.S. Bank

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.